-Security Research Group
+Cyber Security Research Group

 In that context, so much can go wrong - every communication can potentially be intercepted, modified, or spoofed, and surreptitiously obtained data can be commercially exploited or used for privacy invasions.
 In fact, data flows in society are such that many people already feel they have lost control over where (their) data goes.

-The security research group operates within that context.
+The Cyber Security Group operates within that context.
 All members bring a particular technological emphasis - the analysis of particular classes of security problems or their solutions - but are fully aware that it all fits within a wider context of people using systems and communicating data in secure and insecure ways, and how external pressures beyond the mere technology impact on that.
-The topic of computer security then naturally widens to include topics like privacy, cyber crime, and ethics and law relating to computing, as well as bringing in aspects of psychology, sociology and economics.
+The topic of computer security then naturally widens to include topics like privacy, cyber crime, and ethics and law relating to computing, as well as bringing in expertise in social sciences such as psychology, sociology, law, business and economics.

 The group has a strong involvement with postgraduate teaching in this area.
 It teaches most of the core modules in MSc programmes in Computer Security, and Networks and Security.
 A new (from September 2017) MSc Course in Cyber Security has been provisionally certified by GCHQ.
 The group is also involved in undergraduate modules in this area, as well as postgraduate programmes in other schools such as the MSc Information Security and Biometrics, and in UK activities to define curricula in Cyber Security.

 Interested in postgraduate study?

 We actively recruit new PhD and MSc research students every year.
 We offer a research environment of international quality and an impressive support package for research students.

 |Julio Hernandez-Castro, Carlos Perez-Delgado, "Quantum Communications Hub 2," funded by EPSRC, value to Kent £575,345, 2019-2024|